am0606/cnn_hsi_p/README.md

 ## Synopsis

-This is implementation of convolutional neural network for hyperspectral images classification by means of well-known keras framework.
+This is implementation of 1D convolutional neural network for hyperspectral images classification by means of well-known `keras` and `torch` frameworks.

 This realization is related to cpp program developed by [eugnsp](https://github.com/eugnsp/cnn_hsi).